-- 5 Reattach the service cover and the piping intake plate. - 6 Seal all gaps (example: a) to prevent snow and small animals from entering the system.
+- Gas piping accessory 1 + copper gasket (always use it) c, c1 - Gas piping accessory 2 - Gas piping accessory 3 (cut it to the required length) Field supply - Reattach the service cover and the piping intake plate. - Seal all gaps (example: a) to prevent snow and small animals from entering the system.

 Provide adequate measures to prevent that the unit can be used as a shelter by small animals.
-Small animals that make contact with electrical parts can cause malfunctions, smoke or fire.
+Small animals that make contact with electrical parts can cause malfunctions, smoke or fire